SlimyMonz/2023-Xcode-Mobile-Apps/README.md

-Click into one of the proects to see each project and their individual README.
+Go into a project folder to see the more comprehensive README file.